mitsuba-renderer/enoki/docs/transform.rst

 .. cpp:function:: template <typename Matrix3, typename Quaternion, typename Vector3> auto transform_compose(Matrix3 scale, Quaternion rotation, Vector3 translate)

     This function composes a 4x4 homogeneous coordinate transformation from the given scale, rotation, and translation.
-It is the inverse of ``transform_decompose``.
+It performs the reverse of ``transform_decompose``.

+.. cpp:function:: template <typename Matrix3, typename Quaternion, typename Vector3> auto transform_compose_inverse(Matrix3 scale, Quaternion rotation, Vector3 translate)

+    This function composes a 4x4 homogeneous *inverse* coordinate transformation from the given scale, rotation, and translation.
+It is the equivalent to (but more efficient than) the expression ``inverse(transform_compose(...))``.

 .. cpp:function:: template <typename Matrix, typename Point3, typename Vector3> Matrix look_at(Point3 origin, Point3, target, Vector3 up)

-    Constructs an homogeneous transformation, which translates to :math:`\mathrm{origin}`, maps the negative :math:`z` axis to :math:`\mathrm{target}-\mathrm{origin}` (normalized) and the positive
+    Constructs a homogeneous coordinate transformation, which translates to :math:`\mathrm{origin}`, maps the negative :math:`z` axis to :math:`\mathrm{target}-\mathrm{origin}` (normalized) and the positive
     :math:`y` axis to :math:`\mathrm{up}` (if orthogonal to